Fond du Lac Campus

 When will I receive my placement test results?

-Students will receive their results and placement level during their one-on-one Advising & Registration meeting with an academic advisor.
+Students will receive their results and placement level during their Advising & Registration session.

 How can I request accommodations?

 For details on what to share in the request, follow the instructions reflected on the UW Center for Placement Testing webpage.

 Who do I contact if I don’t know my NetID or password?

 To log in, you will need your UW Oshkosh Net ID and password.
 This information was emailed when you were admitted.
 If you don’t have your Net ID and password or experience issues logging in, please contact the Help Desk at (920) 424-3020.

 Who do I contact if I am experiencing issues while registering for my placement exams?